RHV-team/RapidHRV/Tutorial/Tutorial.md

 ![Example_viz2](../Images/Click.png)

-In this analysis, we can see some rejected cases which contained otherwise usable data.
+In this analysis, we can see some rejected cases (i.e. due to the last peak's heights) which contained otherwise usable data.

 ![Example_viz2](../Images/Click_Reject.png)